Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/5/policies.md

 | `viewTrashedThreads`   | Allows viewing threads that have been soft-deleted. |
 | `viewTrashedPosts`     | Allows viewing posts that have been soft-deleted.   |

+> `manageCategories` is a shortcut that checks for any of the following abilities and should not need to be overridden in most cases:
+> - `moveCategories`
+> - `renameCategories`

 ### Category

 ```